CyberSource/cybersource-rest-samples-node/README.md

 The [API Reference Guide](https://developer.cybersource.com/api/reference/api-reference.html) provides examples of what information is needed for a particular request and how that information would be formatted.
 Using those examples, you can easily determine what methods would be necessary to include that information in a request using this SDK.

+ ## License
+This repository is distributed under a proprietary license.